 This project is (co-)funded by the European Regional Development Fund and Enterprise Estonia.

-Estonia is a small, Northern-European country that never fails to amaze first-time visitors.
+One of Europe’s emerging and most dynamic conference destinations, Estonia rarely fails to impress delegates with its combination of centuries-old charm and amazingly modern, high-quality facilities.
+First-time visitors are sure to be surprised by Estonia’s medieval ambience and captivated by the beauty of its rugged coastlines and pristine natural environment.
 With a population of just 1.3 million, there’s always plenty of room for everyone.
 In fact, 70 percent of the land is covered by forests and peat bogs.
 That means the country is as clean and green as can be, giving guests the chance to enjoy some of the purest water and freshest air around.
 Estonians, who are nature-minded people, really value their ecology and offer great options for sustainable meetings and activities.
 At the same time, Estonia is known internationally as one of the world’s most digitally advanced societies.
 Locals are used to doing nearly everything online and paper-free, taking advantage of the free Wi-Fi that’s available just about everywhere.

 Cosy Cities for meetings and events